johnbeve/PHI-696/Project-1/README.md

 ```

 4. Let V be a vocabulary of the attribute (concept) language with complements (ALC) consisting of a role name "parent_of" and a concept name "Male".
 Interpret parent_of as "x is a parent of y" and M as "x is male".
 Where possible define the following formulas in this vocabulary; where not possible, explain why:

+- there are no numbers or negations in this language.
+-
   ```(a)  B that says that x is a brother of y

+parent_of.M⊓parent_of.¬M

  B ≡ ⊓M  ∀  parent_of ⊓ parent_of